 \section{Construction of the desingularization and proof of semismallness}

 We now briefly recall the construction of the desingularization following O' Grady's strategy.
-This heavily relies on the results of Lehn-Sorger \cite{LS}.
-The same description has been used also by Bellamy and Schleder in \cite{BS} to construct desingularizations of the character varieties of $SL(2,\co)$ and $GL(2,\co)$.
+This heavily relies on the results of Lehn and Sorger \cite{LS}.
+The same description has been used also by Bellamy and Schleder in \cite{BS} to construct desingularizations of the character varieties of $\mathrm{SL}(2,\co)$ and $\mathrm{GL}(2,\co)$.